Autumn leaves 紅葉 (koyo/ kōyō) Festival at the Ranzan valley / Gorge in 2023.

 The main route

 The main route, as Ranzan town pitches it, is the hiking course that starts from the Ranzan Valley Barbecue.
 This is the only route that has parking charges.
-During the autumn leaf period parking normally costs 500 yen.
-That’s half the barbecue season price, but in 2021 the barbecue season has actually been extended until December.
+The parking during the autumn leaf period used to be half the barbecue season price, but the barbecue season now runs right up until the end of the Autumn leaf season and so parking costs 1000 yen.
 The toilets are always open.
 And there are some vending machines.
 If you park here, the caretaker gives you a free (basic) map of the hiking courses.
 You also get a small leaflet with the 12 rules of the barbecue area.
 The two big surprises among the rules – no visible tattoos (I expect that at a pool or onsen, but a public nature spot) and no loud voices please!

 This course brings you on a picturesque walk alongside the Tsuki river.
 You then cross over the river on stepping stones.
 As such, this course is not suited to a wheelchair or a stroller.
 In fact, unfortunately, due to the terrain of the paths, none of the courses are wheelchair or stroller friendly.
 On the far side of the stepping stones there is a quaint walkway that leads to the observation deck.